 (rav link to project)

 The second project is an alpaca-silk shawl, from Orlane’s famous Textured shawl recipe.
-This was originally going to be for me, at least that’s what I thought when I bought the yarn for it (LOVE that Earth Collection Mainland yarn), but as I became more and more enamoured as I knit I deemed the shawl good enough to gift away and finished it with my mom in mind.
-I hope she used is when she’s reading curled up on the couch with a cup of tea – I know that’s what I would do:)
+This was originally going to be for me, at least that’s what I thought when I bought the yarn for it (Earth Collection Mainland), but as I knit I realized that unlike many of my projects, this shawl was turning out well enough to gift to someone and finished it with my mom in mind instead.

-The third and last December project isn’t knitted, but I’m kind of proud of it so I’m going to post it here anyway.
+The third and last December project isn’t knitted.
 My grandmother requested a green apron for Christmas, so I followed Lotta Jansdotter’s reversible apron pattern in her book Simple Sewing: Patterns and How-To for 24 Fresh and Easy Projects.
 While one side is green, as requested, I had a ton of fun creating the patchwork side!

-Next project will be for me, a shawl I’m close to casting off that reminds me of polka dots and cream soda.
-Can’t wait to show you :)
+The next project will be for me, a shawl I’m close to casting off that reminds me of polka dots and cream soda :)

 Le premier projet est une improvisation du patron Unisex Scarf de Sarah Hatton.
 J’avais les meilleures intentions de tricoter une longue écharpe pour le Monsieur lorsque j’ai dû admettre que ce serait impossible à accomplir avant Noël.
 Alors j’ai tricoté la laine Patons Classic Wool deux fils à la fois avec de plus grosses aiguilles (5.5mm) et lorsque la longueur était suffisante pour faire le tour du cou, j’ai crée 7 boutonnières.
 Espèce d’imbécile, je n’ai compté mes boutons qu’après avoir terminé le col, mais heureusement j’ai pu recycler de vieux boutons en métal d’une veste que j’allais jeter.